The internet has provided millions of creative people an outlet to share their talent and actually get paid to draw.

 2. Offer Drawing Services

-Announce to the world that you’re accepting drawing jobs.
+Showcase your talent and announce to the world that you’re accepting drawing jobs.

-3. Sell Your Ready-made Drawings
+3. Sell Your Drawings

 Not everyone can easily accommodate a client’s drawing requests, but you’ll get there eventually if you wish to turn your creativity into a full-blown business.